1995 World Series: Game 4

 Braves manager Bobby Cox controversially decided to start left-handed pitcher Steve Avery in the critical Game 4 instead of coming back with Greg Maddux.
-Despite Avery's uncharacteristically poor regular season showing (7-13, 4.67 ERA), Cox felt he deserved a chance after having won the NLCS clincher against Cincinnati throwing six shutout innings.
-Young Braves outfielder Ryan Klesko hit a sixth-inning home run to give Atlanta the lead.
+Despite Avery's uncharacteristically poor regular season showing (7-13, 4.67 ERA), Cox felt he deserved a chance after having won the NLCS clincher against the Cincinnati Reds throwing six shutout innings.
+Young Braves outfielder Ryan Klesko hit a sixth-inning home run to give the Braves the lead.
 This would be the last time a player would hit home runs in back-to-back World Series games until 2016.
-Avery again delivered six effective innings, only giving up a sixth-inning home run to Cleveland slugger Albert Belle.
+Avery again delivered six effective innings, only giving up a sixth-inning home run to Indians slugger Albert Belle.
 A controversial play happened when Eddie Murray hit a pitch over third base; left-field umpire Jim McKean called it foul while third-base umpire Harry Wendelstedt looked at Jim McKean to make the call.
 Murray eventually walked and reached second on a balk by Avery, but Herbert Perry struck out to end the inning.
 The Braves promptly broke the tie with a three-run seventh, with David Justice batting in two of the runs with a single.
 An RBI double by Javy López gave the Braves an insurance run, making it 5–1.
 Reliever Pedro Borbón Jr. saved the 5–2 win after Mark Wohlers ran into trouble, and the Braves were one victory away from a title.

 Game 5

-It seemed the perfect situation for Atlanta with Greg Maddux pitching Game 5 with a chance to clinch the title, but Albert Belle slugged a two-run homer in the first inning, and the Braves lineup was held in check by Cleveland veteran Orel Hershiser who went eight innings, only surrendering two runs.
-Luis Polonia hit a solo home run into the fourth and Atlanta actually tied the game at 2–2 with a run-scoring infield single by Marquis Grissom in the fifth, but Cleveland got two more runs from Maddux making it 4–2.
+It seemed the perfect situation for the Braves with Greg Maddux pitching Game 5 with a chance to clinch the title, but Albert Belle slugged a two-run homer in the first inning, and the Braves lineup was held in check by Indians veteran Orel Hershiser who went eight innings, only surrendering two runs.
+Luis Polonia hit a solo home run into the fourth and the Braves actually tied the game at 2–2 with a run-scoring infield single by Marquis Grissom in the fifth, but the Indians got two more runs from Maddux making it 4–2.
 Jim Thome hit an insurance home run in the eighth, which proved necessary as Ryan Klesko homered in his third consecutive game, reducing the gap to 5–4.
-Klesko became the first person ever to homer in three consecutive World Series road games, by belting homers in Games 3, 4, and 5.
-The win gave Cleveland the hope of perhaps another Braves World Series collapse and sent the Series back to Atlanta.
+Klesko became the first person to homer in three consecutive World Series road games, by belting homers in Games 3, 4, and 5.
+The win sent the World Series back to Atlanta.

 As previously mentioned, this game was the most recent baseball game that ABC televised until the 2020 postseason.